K0ntr4/anigame_fusion/README.md

 - Special thanks to the developers of `cagliostrolab/animagine-xl-3.1` for providing a fantastic library for anime character generation.
 - Thanks to the creators of the `igdb` API for enabling access to comprehensive game data.
+- Special thanks to the `PySide6` developers for providing a powerful toolkit for creating cross-platform desktop applications with Python.
+- Thanks to the `NLTK` developers for creating a comprehensive library for natural language processing tasks in Python.
+- Acknowledgements to the `requests_cache` developers for offering a convenient way to cache HTTP responses in Python applications.
+- Thanks to the `PyTorch` developers for developing an efficient and flexible deep learning framework for research and production.